 Unfortunately, the Academy does not have any funds available to provide funding for students.
 Funding is provided for research at post-doctoral level only.

 I have just completed my Ph.D.
 Can I apply for a grant?

 The Academy welcomes applications from recent postdoctoral scholars.
 In order to be eligible, you must have successfully passed your viva voce examination and completed any corrections.

 I do not have a Ph.D.
 Can I apply for a grant?

-We do accept applications from those who have equivalent experience i.e. an individual in an established academic post without a doctorate is eligible to apply.
+We do accept applications from those who have equivalent experience, for example an individual in an established post, and/or who has teaching experience, and/or who has a track record of publications in their relevant field is eligible to apply.

 The only restriction to this would be if you are currently registered as a Ph.D. student whilst in your academic post, as Ph.D. students are not eligible to apply.